Threadfin: Distribution and habitat

 Threadfins frequent open, shallow water in areas with muddy, sandy, or silty bottoms; they are rarely seen at reefs.
 Their pectoral rays are thought to serve as tactile structures, helping to find prey within the sediments.
 Noted for being euryhaline, threadfins can tolerate a wide range of salinity levels.
 This attribute allows threadfins to enter estuaries and even rivers.
 They feed primarily on crustaceans and smaller fish.

 Reproduction

 Presumed to be pelagic spawners, threadfins probably release many tiny, buoyant eggs into the water column, which then become part of the plankton.
 The eggs float freely with the currents until hatching.

 Cuisine

 Threadfin has been used to create crab stick.

 Mariculture

 In Hawaii, sixfinger threadfins are the subject of commercial open-ocean cage mariculture.

 Genera and species

-The species in eight genera are:
+The family includes 43 species in nine genera: